asfadmin/hyp3-in-a-box/docs/_static/setup.rst

       ``hyp3-in-a-box_<aws region here>.json``

-   Be sure to create the template in the correct region or the template will no work.
+   Be sure to create the template in the correct region or the template will not work.
-   The only supported region is ``us-east-1`` (N. Virgia).
+   The only supported region is ``us-east-1`` (N. Virginia).

 Stack Parameters
 ~~~~~~~~~~~~~~~~